-A primary concern in historic neighborhoods is how lot size regulations were applied in the first half of the 20th century.
-Many Michigan neighborhoods have non-conforming lots and setbacks.
-It should be a priority to match the zoning regulations to the context.
+A primary concern in historic neighborhoods is how lot size and setback regulations applied in the mid-20th century and after have created non-conforming conditions for existing properties and structures.
+It should be a priority to match the zoning regulations to the existing context.